House Fire Statistics and Facts to Know in 2025

 Cooking Fires

-The kitchen remains the most common location for home fires, with 167,800 incidents in 2023.
-Despite an 11% decrease over the past decade, cooking accidents still represent nearly half of all home fires.
-Unattended stoves and flammable materials near heat sources are the most common culprits.
+Kitchens host the most home fires, with 167,800 incidents in 2023.
+Despite an 11% decrease over the past decade, cooking accidents still account for nearly half of all home fires.
+Unattended stoves and flammable materials near heat sources cause most of these incidents.

 2. 2